River Ridge Institute: Site description

-River Ridge Institute is located along the North Fork Tule River in oak lands in Springville, Tulare County, California.
+The site is located along the North Fork of the Tule River in oak lands in Springville, Tulare County, California.
+The site also includes a fully enclosed watershed and several seasonal streams in addition to the North Fork of the Tule River.
 Oak woodlands have “higher levels of biodiversity than virtually any other terrestrial ecosystem in California".
-“More than one million acres of California's oak woodlands are developed and approximately 750,000 are at risk of development before 2040.
-Twenty percent of California's oak woodlands are facing rapid and increasing urbanization by 2040”.
-These often-neglected areas of California play a crucial role in land management, affecting not only local, but also regional biodiversity, carbon storage, and the state's water resources.
-California oak woodlands make up about 10 million acres of the state’s lands.
-Virtually all the major California Sierra watersheds pass through working lands on their way to the Central Valley floor, supplying 60% of the state’s total water supply.

-River Ridge consists of chaparral, riparian, oak woodland and pasture habitats across its 722 acres.
+“More than one million acres of California's oak woodlands are developed and approximately 750,000 are at risk of development before 2040.”
+These landscapes play an important role in biodiversity, carbon storage, and water resources.
+It consists of chaparral, riparian, oak woodland and pasture habitats across its 722 acres.
+The field-station description for River Ridge identifies about 8 hectares of riparian corridor, 50 hectares of old-field experimental area, and 240 hectares of blue oak woodland and chaparral, and notes that the site borders Giant Sequoia National Monument.